danoand/R_GettingAndCleaningData/README.md

 Use these steps to execute the R script to generate the tidy data set

 1. From this Github repository download the raw data housed in the compressed file: `getdata-projectfiles-UCI HAR Dataset.zip`, download directly from the UCI Machine Learning Repository website, or clone this repo in it's entirety.
-See the **CodeBood.md** file for more information
+    * See the **CodeBood.md** file for more information on accessing the data from the UCI Machine Learning Repository website.
 1. If not already installed, install the `plyr` R package into your local R implementation.
 The `plyr` package is a prerequisite to execute tidying script
 1. Extract the compressed files into a directory of your choice
 1. Download the tidying script (`run_analysis.R`) to the folder containing the uncompressed data files (e.g. `...\UCI HAR Dataset`)